eaclumpkens/robot-routing/README.md

 ## Testing

-Create POST request using API Platform such as Postman, ensuring the request body is valid JSON - for example:
+Create POST request using API Platform such as Postman, ensuring the request body is valid JSON.

+Example Request Payload
 ```
 {
   "loadId": 321,